fabricecordelieres/IJ-Plugin_KymoButler_for_ImageJ/README.md

 ## KymoButler\_for\_ImageJ and ImageJ/Fiji macros ?

-All the elements of this collection of plugins are macro-recordable !
+All the elements from this collection of plugins are macro-recordable !